+Have you ever heard of Westfield NY?
 I always seize the opportunity to visit a new place because every place is worth visiting at least once and you never know what hidden delights you might find.
-When I visited Pittsburgh back in October, I had the chance to plan a weekend getaway in the region.
-I like roadtrips in moderation.
+When I returned from Europe to the United States and visited Pittsburgh back in October, I had the chance to plan a weekend getaway in the region.
+I like road trips in moderation.
 My mother is the same way.
 We're both willing to drive a maximum of about 2-3 hours at a time.
 I grew up in Buffalo, New York (about a 4 hour drive from Pittsburgh) and my mother still lives there.
 We decided to meet up in Westfield, New York for the weekend.
-Located about 1.5 hours from Buffalo and 2.5 hours from Pittsburgh by car, it was well within our preferred road trip radius.
-We discovered tons to do in the region on a short getaway.
-Here are twelve recommendations for things to see and do.
+Located about 1.5 hours from the city of Buffalo and 2.5 hours from Pittsburgh by car, Westfield NY was well within our preferred road trip radius.
+We discovered tons to do in both the town of Westfield, Village of Westfield and the surrounding region on a short getaway.
+Here are twelve recommendations for things to do in Westfield NY.

 Westfield is located in the very center of the Lake Erie grape growing region.
 Welch's used to be headquartered here and the fields are full of Concord grapes.
 Sipping thick, purple grape juice with breakfast took me back to my childhood.
-The region also boasts respectable wines.
+Grape juice doesn't seem to be very common outside of the United States so I really appreciate the chance to partake when I visit Western New York.
+The region around Westfield NY also boasts respectable wines.

-2. Admire the Lighthouse at Barcelona complete with Turkey Vultures!
+2. Admire the Lighthouse at Barcelona NY Complete with Turkey Vultures!

 Barcelona (New York, not Spain!) is situated right on Lake Erie and features a historic lighthouse that dates back to 1829.
 One morning, I was admiring the lighthouse when I noticed something that looked like a giant bird emblem on top.
 Hmm...
 I didn't recall that being there before but it's very regal.
 Then the emblem moved!
 I grabbed my camera and raced to get a closer look.
 It turns out that turkey vultures enjoy sunning themselves atop the lighthouse.
 Look at that wingspan!

 We decided to treat ourselves and stayed at Lakeside Bed and Breakfast for two nights.
-The property sits just across the street from the Barcelona Lighthouse and features stunning vineyards in the backyard.
+The house sits just across the street from the Barcelona Lighthouse and features stunning vineyards in the backyard.
+Lakeside Bed and Breakfast sits on an impressive piece of real estate!
 Breakfast each morning alternated between savory and sweet and was homemade and imaginative.
-We couldn't have asked for a more comfortable place to stay while we were in town.
+We couldn't have asked for a more comfortable place to stay while we were in Westfield.

 4. Sate your Sweet Tooth at the Sugar Shack

-I definitely have a sweet tooth so when I read about the Sugar Shack, I knew we had to go.
+I definitely have a sweet tooth so when I read about the Sugar Shack, I knew that this would be the ultimate thing to do in Westfield NY.
 The Sugar Shack sells flavored fruit syrups and provides generous samples served over ice cream.
 We also were intrigued by the story of the owner of the Sugar Shack.
 She wrote a book titled Asses and Angels about her experience rising above domestic abuse to become a successful businesswoman and environmental advocate in the region.

 5. Go Back in Time at the McClurg Museum